DarkPurple141/Yipple-Universal-Authentication-Network/assignment0/readme.md

 `/flaskr/basic/`
 * This is a **blueprint**.
 It is like a submodule/self-contained flask application
 * We will be using blueprints like this for the various parts of your later application
-* This is the part you will be modifing today
+* This is the part you will be modifying today

 `/flaskr/basic/views.py`
 * This contains all the **routes**.
 These are the endpoints and the logic behind handling them